AndreaSantarsiero/Movie-Time/README.md

 - 🔄 Sync Play / Pause / Seek between two Netflix users
 - 🎥 Built-in Video Chat (audio/video stream via WebRTC)
-- 🌍 Fully Peer-to-Peer – no external server, no data stored anywhere
+- 🌍 Fully Peer-to-Peer – no backend, no accounts, no data stored anywhere
-- 🔒 Secure – direct encrypted communication between browsers
+- 🔒 Secure – all media and data go through encrypted WebRTC channels
-- 🧩 Simple Interface – just enable the extension and start the session
+- 🧩 Simple UX – use the popup to connect, then control everything from an in-page overlay
-- 📺 Overlay Video Window – resizable and floating above the Netflix player
+- 📺 Floating Overlay Window – resizable, draggable video chat on top of the Netflix player
-- ⚙️ Manual Sync Activation with Leader/Follower Logic (see “Video Sync Logic”)
+- ⚙️ Sync Protocol with duration check, deterministic leader/follower and heartbeat
 - 🆓 Free – relies only on public STUN servers from Google

 ---------------------------------------------------------------------